Veteran Transportation Services

-The Downtown & Veterans Medical Center Express (DVX) fixed route provides an alternative transportation service when going to the Veterans Medical Center.
+The Downtown & Veterans Medical Center Express (DVX) fixed route provides an alternative transportation service when traveling to the Veterans Medical Center.
 The DVX service is subject to fixed route fares.

 Please note that the RTC website uses Google Transit to plan transit trips.
 Google Transit may indicate that there is additional walking time after arriving at the Veterans Medical Center; however, this is not accurate.
 The DVX arrives on site at the Veterans Medical Center northeast entrance.

 Title VI Policy Statement